Esri/gis-tools-for-hadoop/samples/point-in-polygon-aggregation-hive/README.md

 create temporary function ST_Contains as 'com.esri.hadoop.hive.ST_Contains';
 ```

-> This is a minimum implementation the ST_Geometry user definied functions found in the [Hive Spatial Library](https://github.com/Esri/spatial-framework-for-hadoop/wiki/Hive-Spatial).
+> This is a minimum implementation the ST_Geometry user defined functions found in the [Hive Spatial Library](https://github.com/Esri/spatial-framework-for-hadoop/wiki/Hive-Spatial).
 The full list of functions is available in the linked repository.

 Define a schema for the [earthquake data](https://github.com/Esri/gis-tools-for-hadoop/tree/master/samples/data/earthquake-data).
 The earthquake data is in CSV (comma-separated values) format, which is natively supported by Hive.